jamesgaitan/jamesgaitan/README.md

 I've also worked at BlueHalo as an embedded software engineer where I mainly developed firmware and drivers for Nordic and STM32 devices in C/C++, targeting ARM Cortex-M3 processors.

-Currently, I am working at Aurora as an embedded software engineer where I work primarily with GPS.
+Currently, I am working at Aurora as an embedded software engineer where I work primarily in C++ on STM32 processors.
+I work mainly with GPS devices used for localization.

 My interests right now are mostly in compiler engineering, but I'm also interested in HPC and GPUs.
 I read many books, blogs, and articles on computer engineering.
 At the moment I'm reading books on compilers and am aiming to start contributing to LLVM, GCC, and CLang.